ZahraAlaali/NearBuy_Frontend/README.md

 ### ***Description***
 #### NearBuy is a MERN stack web application that connects users with stores based on city and category.
 #### Users can easily browse shops in different cities, explore store details, and view available items.
-Each shop displays its products with prices, images, and stock information.
+Each shop displays its products with prices and images.
 Users can add items to their cart and complete purchases directly within the app.

-#### On the other side, store owners can register as business users, create their own stores, add or update items, and monitor total sales.
+#### On the other side, store owners can register as business users, create their own store, add or update items.
 This system creates a simple yet efficient bridge between customers and small businesses, helping users shop locally and conveniently.

 ***